 - Management Accountant

 As part of these positions, you may be tasked with completing the following.

 - Ensure finances comply with laws and regulations

 - Research ways to reduce costs

-Good luck finding a perfect masters degree in accounting program!
+Good luck finding a perfect master in accounting degree program!

 Loyola University Chicago

 City University of New York (CUNY) Lehman College

 Liverpool John Moores University

 Queens College - City University Of New York